snikch/jquery.dirtyforms/README.md

         },

 		// On the return trip (after the user takes the
-		// cancel choice in the confirmation dialog),
+		// stay choice in the confirmation dialog),
 		// the jQuery object representing
 		// $('#facebox .content').children() is returned, so
 		// we just need to add it back to the dialog again.